themagicfrog/lightsaber/README.md

 # MAGIC FROG'S LIGHTSABER

 This is a PCB lightsaber with a gyroscope and accelerometer!
 It was the first PCB I ever created and it was originally for [The Trail](https://github.com/hackclub/the-trail), an event by [Hack Club](https://github.com/hackclub).
-Although this project turned out to be a lot harder than I thought it would be, I finished it in the end!
+Although this project turned out to be a lot harder than I expected, I finished it in the end!
 Wahoo! :D

 ## Features

-- Ardunio Nano microcontroller
+- Ardunio Nano Microcontroller
-- MPU-6050 gyroscope and accelerometer
+- MPU-6050 Gyroscope and Accelerometer
-- strip of Neopixel lights
+- Neopixel LED Strip
   * More LEDs light up as you accelerate faster.
   * Each axis (x, y, z) on the gyroscope control a different color: red, blue, or green.